DARPA-ASKEM/terarium/README.md

 # TERArium
-TERArium is the client application for the ASKEM program.
-TERArium provides capabilities to create, modify, simulate, and publish machine extracted models.
+TERArium is the client application for the ASKEM program providing capabilities to create, modify, simulate, and publish machine extracted models.

+## Description

-## Install and dependencies
+## Installation
-TERArium is built with Typescript, Vue3, and Koa backend.
+TERArium is built with Typescript, Vue3, and Jav backend.
 To run and develop TERArium, you will need these as a prerequisite:
 - [Yarn 2](https://yarnpkg.com/getting-started/install)
 - [NodeJS 18](https://nodejs.org/en/download/current/)